LTE-WLAN Aggregation: LWA in depth

 From the network perspective, there are two options that provide flexibility when looking at deploying LWA - collocated and non-collocated.
 In the former, the WLAN Access Point (AP) or Access Controller (AC) is physically integrated with the LTE eNB, whereas in the latter the WLAN network (i.e. APs and/or ACs) are connected to the LTE eNB via an external network interface (Xw).

 LWA design primarily follows LTE Dual Connectivity (DC) architecture [3] as defined in 3GPP Release 12, which allows a UE to connect to multiple base stations simultaneously, with WLAN used instead of LTE Secondary eNB (SeNB).

 In the user plane, LTE and WLAN are aggregated at the Packet Data Convergence Protocol (PDCP) level.
 In the downlink, the eNB may schedule PDCP PDUs of the same bearer to be delivered to the UE either via LTE or WLAN.
 This is possible as the PDCP layer can re-order packets received from both LTE and WLAN links, which in its turn results in substantial performance gains.
 In order to perform efficient scheduling and to assign packets to LTE and WLAN links in the most efficient manner, the eNB can receive radio information about both links, including flow control indication.
 In order to avoid changes to the WLAN MAC, LWA uses an EtherType allocated for this purpose, so that LWA traffic is transparent to WLAN AP.

 In the control plane, Evolved Node B (eNB) is responsible for LWA activation, de-activation and the decision as to which bearers are offloaded to the WLAN.
 It does so using WLAN measurement information reported by the UE.
 Once LWA is activated, the eNB configures the UE with a list of WLAN identifiers (referred to as the WLAN Mobility Set) within which the UE can move without notifying the network.
 This is a tradeoff between fully network controlled mobility and fully UE controlled mobility.

 Even though WLAN usage in LWA is controlled by cellular network, UE has the option to "opt out" in order to use home WLAN (in case UE does not support concurrent WLAN operation).
 Generally, the design tries to balance between LTE technology which is traditionally network-controlled and WLAN technology, which normally allows a lot of freedom for the terminal (e.g. in terms of network selection and traffic steering).
 With LWA design, the high level decision (e.g. LWA activation) is performed by the network, but there is sufficient level of UE freedom and flexibility (within the limits set by the network).

 The first LWA version defined in Release-14 supported downlink aggregation only.
-This has been further enhanced in Release-15 with uplink aggregation and support for 60 GHz band (aka WiGig).
+This has been further enhanced in Release-15 with uplink aggregation and support for 60 GHz band (a.k.a.
+WiGig).